 Some Australian criminal laws, such as those relating to money laundering, bribery of foreign public officials, terrorism, forced marriage, female genital mutilation, child pornography, and child sex tourism, apply to Australians overseas.
 Australians who commit these offences while overseas may be prosecuted in Australia.

-The Islamic holy month of Ramadan began in mid-June 2015.
-During Ramadan, Australians travelling to countries with significant Muslim communities should take care to respect religious and cultural sensitivities, rules and customs.
+Each year, the Islamic holy month of Ramadan is observed in the Kyrgyz Republic.
+In 2016, Ramadan is expected to begin in early June.
+The exact timing of Ramadan depends on the sightings of the moon and this differs from country to country.
+During Ramadan, Australians travelling to countries with significant Muslim communities, including the Kyrgyz Republic, should take care to respect religious and cultural sensitivities, rules and customs.
 In particular, people who are not fasting are advised to avoid eating, drinking and smoking in public and in the presence of people who are fasting.
-For more information see our Ramadan bulletin.

 Standards of dress and behaviour are conservative in the Kyrgyz Republic.
 You should take care not to offend.
 If in doubt, dress conservatively and seek local advice.